 I know it’s a pain, and I get that you’re inundated with logins from work and home.
 I live in the same world you do, but the reality is that you need to use different passwords for every account.
 Your email account should be the strongest one, because it’s where all your other password recovery options are sent to.
 It should have a mixture of uppercase and lowercase letters, numbers, and special characters.

 It’s easier than it sounds.
-If you want your password to be “password,” simply make a few adjustments, and you can use pa55Word!, Pa55word!, or P@ssW0rd.
-That’s three separate passwords using the most common (and worst) password you can use.
+If you want your password to be “password,” simply make a few adjustments, and you can use pa55Word!, Pa55word!, or [email protected] That’s three separate passwords using the most common (and worst) password you can use.

 This is for your own protection.
 Otherwise, if a hacker gets your password from the Target or Sony data breaches, he can access your email, bank account, and everything else in your life.
 Everything is suddenly insecure because of some hacker breaking into a video game or retail store’s network…savvy?